How Does Ecological Wisdom Help Us Here in Hawthorne?

-As a Green, I Will Immediately...
+As an Independent and Green, I Will Immediately...

 - Work to install solar on our municipal buildings: The Hawthorne Swimming Pool/Borough Bandshell, Library and Borough Hall.
 Installing solar allows municipalities to reduce their costly electric bills by producing their own electricity.
 Those savings can be re-invested elsewhere in municipal budgets.
 Municipalities have two choices Direct Ownership and Third-Party Ownership.
 Each has it's own set of benefits to weigh out.
 Here is a link to Solar Powered Purchase Agreements.